 Always wear sunscreen, and then bring it down on your neck.
 While sunscreen can’t really reverse necklines on its own, it can prevent them from getting worse in the future.

 I highly recommend using mineral sunscreen.
-It works right away, and contains less harmful chemicals.
-If you suffer from acne, it can also benefit you by being less irritating on the skin.
+It gets to work protecting your skin right away, and contains less harmful chemicals.
+If you suffer from acne, it can also benefit you by being less irritating to the skin.